 Some people think that blogging life is so glamorous.
 Between gifted items, PR events, and working with some of the country’s most well known and loved fashion brands, it’s easy to understand why.
+But some of us get serious blogger problems.

-However, if you’re familiar with the blogging world or you’re a blogger yourself, you’ll know that there’s definitely another side to blogging.
+If you’re familiar with the blogging world or you’re a blogger yourself, you’ll know that there’s definitely another side to blogging.
 A side that’s slightly less glamorous and perhaps completely different to what the masses would expect.
 A side that can sometimes make us all want to tear our hair out with frustration.

 Here are 15 of the world’s biggest blogger problems that all bloggers can relate to.